chale15/data-science-blog/_posts/2024-10-04-better-visuals-post.md

         <img src="{{site.url}}/{{site.baseurl}}/assets/img/basic_sp.png" alt="Basic Scatter Plot" />

-    - Simple visualizations like these help us to see trends and identify relationships, providing a foundation that we can build off of with plotnine.
+    -Simple visualizations like these help us to see trends and identify relationships, providing a foundation that we can build off of with plotnine.

 ------------------------------------------------------------------------